milessabin/ThreeColumnStable/README.md

 automatically moved between or within columns as other windows are added or removed.

-Windows can be moved between columns using the "MoveWindow" message, and whole columns can be moved left or right using the "MoveColumn" message.
-The "RotateColumns" message rotates all three columns left or right.
-The "TidyColumns" message packs the columns to the centre and right, leaving the left column and possibly the right column empty if there are one or two columns currently empty.
+Windows can be moved between columns using the `MoveWindow` message, and whole columns can be moved left or right using the `MoveColumn` message.
+The `RotateColumns` message rotates all three columns left or right.
+The `TidyColumns` message packs the columns to the centre and right, leaving the left column and possibly the right column empty if there are one or two columns currently empty.
 If closing a window leaves a single window visible then it will be moved to the centre column automatically.